Naoki Hattori

+Career

-After he won the Japanese Formula 3 championship in 1990, he failed to pre-qualify for two Formula One Grands Prix with Coloni in 1991 as a late-season replacement for Pedro Chaves.
-He raced in Indy Lights in the mid-90s, and in CART briefly in 1999 for Walker Racing with a best finish of 14th.
+After he won the Japanese Formula 3 championship in 1990, Hattori failed to pre-qualify for two Formula One Grands Prix with Coloni in 1991 as a late-season replacement for Pedro Chaves.
+He raced in Indy Lights in the mid-1990s, and in CART briefly in 1999 for Walker Racing with a best finish of 14th.
 In 1997, he tested a Formula One prototype, the F105, for Dome F1 at Suzuka and other Japanese race tracks, but Dome F1 never entered a Formula One Grand Prix.

 Hattori competed regularly at the Japanese Touring Car Championship, winning the 1996 title with a Mooncraft Honda Accord after collecting five wins and three second-place finishes in 12 starts.

-In 1991 driving a Nissan Skyline R32 GT-R for Nismo, Hattori, David Brabham and Anders Olofsson won the Spa 24 Hours.
+In 1991, driving a Nissan Skyline R32 GT-R for Nismo, Hattori, David Brabham and Anders Olofsson won the Spa 24 Hours.

-He is not related to compatriot and fellow racer Shigeaki Hattori.
+Hattori is not related to compatriot and fellow racer Shigeaki Hattori.
 He has been one of the presenters of the Best Motoring video series.